 This is a Gospel that causes most people, whoever have had to work for a living, a little bit of upset.
 And rightfully so.

 When I was seventeen years old, I got out of the seminary to go home on my summer leave — which was three months in those days — three months off before I went back to the Venard.

 I was seventeen and it was my father’s idea, or rather it was his friend’s idea, that it would be good for me to get a summer job.
 And he picked one on a ship, on a T2 tanker.

 A T2 tanker was a kind of a bucket of bolts at the time.
-We get super tankers now.
-But anyhow they used to bring me on board.
+We have super tankers now.
+But anyhow they used to bring me aboard.
 They’d go down into South America and bring the oil back up.
 And that would be your summer vacation.

-I say all this because this was 1948, believe it or not, and the shape-up was a terrible way to try to make a living, because, you see, you go to a place like the union hall, or in Jesus’ day in the marketplace, and you let everyone there know that you are ready to work on a daily basis and, of course, they send men out to bring you and to see if you are willing.
+I say all this because this was 1948, believe it or not, and the shape-up was a terrible way to try to make a living, because, you see, you go to a place like a union hall — or in Jesus’ day in the marketplace — and you let everyone there know that you are ready to work on a daily basis.
+And, of course, they send men out to bring you and to see if you’re willing.

 Now very often they cheat you, you see.
 They say, “Well, if you give me $10 back, then I’ll call your name.”
 And (inaudible) we don’t have those anymore.
 But the shape-up was very painful if you were married and had children depending on the daily bread.

 I’m introducing all of this because this story that Jesus tells is pretty much the same background, but there’s great differences.

 And, of course, the first great difference is the landowner.